Last updated

 A snapshot of UpGuard’s vendor risk overview

-Step 3: Identify Cyber Threats
+Step 3: Identify cyber threats

-After identifying your organization's threats, you'll need to assess their impact.
-To ensure your security teams will respond to cyber threats promptly, ensure you have a well-designed and regularly tested Incident Response Plan.
+• Develop an incident response plan: To ensure your security teams will respond to cyber threats promptly, ensure you have a well-designed and regularly tested Incident Response Plan.

 Learn how to create an Incident Response Plan >

-Step 4: Identify Vulnerabilities
+Step 4: Identify vulnerabilities

 For an introduction to Attack Surface Management, watch this video.